danjulio/lepton/ESP32/tCam-Mini/readme.md

 The "Firmware" directory contains a V4.0.2 Espressif ESP32 IDF project for tCam-Mini.
 You should be able to build and load it into a camera using the IDF commands (I still use "make program monitor").
 There are also a set of precompiled binaries in the "precompiled" sub-directory.
 You can use the Espressif tool and instructions found in the "programming" directory in parallel to this one to load those into a camera without having to build the project.

 ### Hardware
 The "Hardware" directory contains PCB gerbers, stencil gerbers, a BOM and a schematic PDF.
-These can be used to build a tCam-Mini.
+These can be used to build a tCam-Mini on the PCB I designed.
+See below for instructions on building one from commonly available development boards.

 ### Operation
 tCam-Mini is a command-based device.
 It is designed for software running on another device to control it and receive responses and image data from it.
 The software communicates with tCam-Mini via a socket interface with commands, responses and images encoded as json packets.
 Data is not encrypted so appropriate care should be taken.